 Learn more.

-Arctic Corsair - closed for restoration, reopening autumn 2025
+Arctic Corsair - closed for restoration, reopening late 2025

 Hull’s last sidewinder trawler the Arctic Corsair is closed to the public.